ryands17/spa-deploy-cdk/README.md

 ## Commands

-- `npm run build` compile typescript to js
+- `yarn build` compile typescript to js
-- `npm run deploy` deploy this stack to your AWS account/region specified in the `.env`
+- `yarn deploy` deploy this stack to your AWS account/region specified in the `.env`
-- `npm run watch` watch for changes and compile
+- `yarn watch` watch for changes and compile
-- `npm run test` perform the jest unit tests
+- `yarn test` perform the jest unit tests
 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template